 Exposure to contaminated water at Camp Lejeune for as little as 30 days has produced devastating side effects in generations of people in the area.
 Side effects include multiple cancers, infertility, miscarriage, infant death, and serious birth defects.

-Please contact us immediately if you believe you were affected by the tragic mistakes that led to you or someone you care about suffering after living in the Camp Lejeune area.
+To start your Camp Lejeune claim, contact us immediately if you believe you were affected by the tragic mistakes that led to you or someone you care about suffering after living in the Camp Lejeune area.

 The Honoring Our Promise to Address Comprehensive Toxics (PACT) Act was passed on August 10, 2022.
 According to President Biden, the law will expand access to health care and disability benefits for veterans harmed by toxic exposure and is “the most significant law our nation has ever passed” to support veterans.